czepluch/lagoon-v0/assertions/invariants.md

 - **Open State**: Async deposits and redeems allowed, settlements process normally
 - **Closing State**: Initiated by Owner via `initiateClosing()`, no new deposit settlements allowed, redeems still allowed
 - **Closed State**: All assets transferred from Safe to Vault (`vault.balanceOf(asset) == totalAssets`), users can synchronously redeem/withdraw at fixed price per share, no async operations

+    --> we are not restrictive on requestDeposits when closed, people can still make a request and cancel it after

 **Access Control**: